search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 The business definition of corporate indicator means the word or abbreviation at the end of a business name that identifies its legal status.
-Typical indicators are incorporated, limited, corporation, inc., ltd., corp., limited liability company, and LLC.
-Each state has different rules on acceptable indicators, and your business name must include a valid indicator under your state’s rules.
+Here are some of the most common indicators: incorporated, limited, corporation, inc., ltd., corp., limited liability company, and LLC.
+Each state has different rules on acceptable indicators, and a company’s business name must include a valid indicator under its state’s rules.

 Corporate Indicator Benefits